per http://www.savetheinternet.com/=threat

 How would the gutting of Network Neutrality affect you?

-—Another search engine could pay dominant Internet providers like AT&T to guarantee the competing search engine opens faster than Google on your computer.
+Google users—Another search engine could pay dominant Internet providers like AT&T to guarantee the competing search engine opens faster than Google on your computer.

 Innovators with the "next big idea"—Startups and entrepreneurs will be muscled out of the marketplace by big corporations that pay Internet providers for dominant placing on the Web.
 The little guy will be left in the "slow lane" with inferior Internet service, unable to compete.